-DESCRIPTION OF AWARD: The purpose of the NASIG Birdie MacLennan Award is to advance the profession by providing mid career information professionals with the opportunity to share their understanding and accelerate their knowledge of information resource management by networking and interacting with a wide range of dedicated professionals working in all segments of the information supply chain, including librarians, vendors, publishers, and all non-traditional serialists.
-Established in 1985, NASIG is an independent organization working to advance and transform the management of information resources.
-Our ultimate goal is to facilitate and improve the distribution, acquisition, and long-term accessibility of information resources in all formats and business models.
+To advance the profession by providing mid-career information professionals with the opportunity to share their understanding and accelerate their knowledge of information resource management (e.g., serials and/or e-resources acquisitions, resource metadata and discovery, scholarly communications, collections management, digital publishing, e-resource or serials sales, scholarly publishing, or knowledgebase management) by networking and interacting with a wide range of dedicated professionals working in all segments of the information supply chain; including librarians, vendors, publishers, and other non-traditional serialists.

-An essay (1,000 words or less) discussing the 2018 NASIG conference theme "Transforming the Information Community”.
-(Award winners' essays are retained in the NASIG archives.)
+- Essay (1,000 words or less) discussing the 2019 NASIG conference theme “Building Bridges Connecting the Information Community” (Award winners' essays are retained in the NASIG archives.)

 University of Northern Colorado